GaijinEntertainment/GaijinApplicationPlatform/docs/dev-portal/configs-format/unlocks-config-format.md

 }
 ```

 When the progress decreases the unlock stage remains the same.
 Consider the following scenario:
 In the beginning playerRating stat = 22, unlock stage will be = 2.
 Then the playerRating stat decreases to 12, but the unlock stage stays = 2.
 Then the playerRating stat increases to 25, but unlock stage remains = 2, because 25 >= 20 and 25 < 30

-Only when playerRating is increased to 30 or more, unlock stage changes to 3 and stays equal to 3 forever
+Only when playerRating is increased to 30 or more, unlock stage changes to 3 and stays equal to 3 forever.

 ### Dynamic rewards

 Works only with [dynamicUnlocks](#dynamic-unlocks).
 Allows the unlock to give out awards more than once, each time an unlock stage is opened.
 **winSequence** - reward player by extra playerExp stat each time when player wins a sequence of 5 battles.

 ```json